johnny-zhang-1/Chess/README.md

 Class List: BoardGui, JPanel, JFrame, GameController, Board, Piece, PieceImg, Pawn, Knight, Bishop, Rook, Queen, King\
 UML: (will be attached with the readme)\
 Team Responsibilities: Try and stay as ahead of guidelines as much as possible and do your section(don't procrastinate please).
 Ask for help and help others :) \
-Known Bugs / Workarounds: Classes currently only work separately and we need to link up the classes to make the project function properly\
+Known Bugs / Workarounds: Some classes currently only work separately and we need to link up the classes to make the project function properly.
+BoardGui currently having problems with the ratio between the JPanel and the actual chessboard.\
 Key learnings: graphics, arrays, GUI, constructors, conditions, strings, relationship between classes\
 Credit List:https://codereview.stackexchange.com/questions/71790/design-a-chess-game-using-object-oriented-principles